adikhoff/redot-docs/tutorials/io/runtime_file_loading_and_saving.rst

     # VideoStreamPlayer's Autoplay property won't work if the stream is empty
     # before this property is set, so call `play()` after setting `stream`.
     $VideoStreamPlayer.play()

- .. code-tab:: csharp

-    var videoStreamTheora = new VideoStreamTheora();
-    // File extension is ignored, so it is possible to load Ogg Theora videos
-    // that have an `.ogg` extension this way. videoStreamTheora.File = "/Path/To/File.ogv";
-    GetNode<VideoStreamPlayer>("VideoStreamPlayer").Stream = videoStreamTheora;

-    // VideoStreamPlayer's Autoplay property won't work if the stream is empty
-    // before this property is set, so call `Play()` after setting `Stream`.
-    GetNode<VideoStreamPlayer>("VideoStreamPlayer").Play();

 .. note::